 5. Abyssinian seed oil

-This beautiful carrier oil comes from another Brassicaceae family (like broccoli seed oil) and is widely grown right here in Canada - yay!
-It's extracted from its seeds and is slightly oilier than Olive squalane and Broccoli seed oil, so it's perfect for those with thicker, more porous hair types.
+Abyssinian seed oil is extracted from its seeds and is slightly oilier than Olive squalane and Broccoli seed oil, so it's perfect for those with thicker, more porous hair types.
 You can read more about the different hair types [HERE].

-Abyssinian seed oil is high in cuticle-smoothing erucic acid (the fatty composition in some oils like Broccoli seed oil) which makes it excellent for giving added nutrients to coarser hair, helping to define it, making it stronger and helping with manageability.
-If you have fine, thin hair then you're probably best to keep to a lighter oil like hemisqualane, olive squalane, or isoamyl laurate.
+Abyssinian seed oil is high in cuticle-smoothing erucic acid (the fatty composition that some oils like Broccoli seed oil contain) which makes it excellent for providing added nutrients to coarser hair, helping to define it, making it stronger and helping with manageability.